 According to studies performed by CASA Columbia University (National Center on Addiction and Substance Abuse) about teenagers and drug misuse in the United States, almost ninety percent of those meeting the medical standards of addiction began using drugs before they turned eighteen.
 The media’s impact on drug abuse, through advertising and other cultural messages, is usually cited by those in treatment as a conduit to addiction.

-CASA’s report says that American culture as defined by the media greatly increases a teen’s risk of trying addictive drugs and substances.
+CASA’s report says that American culture as defined by the media significantly increases a teen’s risk of trying addictive drugs and substances.
 When combined with other factors of encouragement, including parents’ or friends’ use at home or school, advertising and media depictions of drug use is seen as either a neutral, relaxing, fun, or attractive habit.
-For example, portrayals of young people using alcohol, prescription drugs, or marijuana in movies and videos directly undermines the health futures of young people.
+For example, portrayals of young people using alcohol, prescription drugs, or marijuana in movies and videos directly undermine the health futures of young people.

 Addiction By the Numbers

 Almost half of children eighteen or younger (about thirty-four plus million) have a parent or other older role model who smokes, drinks, misuses controlled medicines, or outright illegal drugs, according to CASA.
 Addiction issues tend to run in families; there may be a known genetic predisposition to alcoholism or drug use.
 If the young teen has previously experienced trauma, he or she has an even higher probability of drug use or addiction.

 - Researchers say that individuals who avoid addictive drugs and substances until they’re at least twenty-one are statistically unlikely to start abusing these substances.
 That’s one of the prominent reasons for parents to supervise what kinds of movies, videos, music, and other media the young person watches or listens to.

 - A close family member or friend who uses addictive substances may convince a younger person that drug use is no big deal; about twenty-one percent of young people in the study report that marijuana is “harmless.”